vasuvanka/jsutils/README.md

 # jsutils
 Reusable Javascript util functions

-list : will respond with count of elements in an array or zero
+list_count : will respond with count of elements in an array or zero